Who are these Hanson people?

 Jenny is also a qualified ski instructor and racer with podium successes in slalom racing.
 She is proud to be fae Scotland, though she has been granted honorary Yorkshire citizenship.

-When contacting us please bear in mind that we are a busy factory workshop, not just a showroom and warehouse.
-Often it's not possible to answer phones or emails right away.
+When contacting us please bear in mind that we are a busy factory workshop, not just a showroom and warehouse, and often it's not possible to answer phones or emails right away.